OctopusDeploy/blog/blog/2021-09/safe-schema-updates-2-resilience-vs-robustness/index.md

  - Testing
 ---

-This post is part 2 of my Safe Schema Updates series.
+This post is part 2 of my safe schema updates series.
 We'll add links to the other posts in this series as they become available.

 !include <safe-schema-updates-posts>